Installation Methods for Maximum Safety

 Step 6: Place shadow box in frame

 Position your assembled paper layers face-down on a clean surface.
-Place the frame over them,
+Place the frame over them, centered appropriately.

-Add the backing board (with fairy lights installed), ensuring wires don't get pinched or crushed
+Add the backing board (with fairy lights installed), ensuring wires don't get pinched or crushed by the backing board edges.

 Secure the backing with the frame's fastening system.